Skip to main content

 --badge__background-color--infohex value: #0071bc--color-primary

---badge__background-color--successhex value: #12890e--color-secondary
+--badge__background-color--successhex value: #12890e--color-success

 --badge__background-color--warnhex value: #f8c41f--color-warn